 Example use cases

-- Template library: Create a collection of “starter agents” that team members can clone and customize for their specific needs
+- Template library: Create a collection of “starter agents” that workspace members can clone and customize for their specific needs

-- Cross-team deployment: Build an agent once, then clone it to multiple teams in your organization
+- Cross-team deployment: Build an agent once, then clone it to multiple teams in your workspace

 - Community sharing: Share useful agents with the broader Abundly community via public links